kikixiong/XATGRN/README.md

 # XATGRN

-This repository contains the official implementation of the Cross-Attention Complex Dual Graph Embedding Model (XATGRN), a state-of-the-art computational framework for inferring Gene Regulatory Networks (GRNs) from gene expression data.
-XATGRN addresses critical challenges in GRN inference, including the skewed degree distribution of genes, the directionality of regulatory relationships, and the need for capturing complex gene interactions.
+This repository contains the implementation of the Cross-Attention Complex Dual Graph Embedding Model (XATGRN), a computational framework for inferring Gene Regulatory Networks (GRNs) .
+XATGRN features a cross-attention-based fusion module that extracts key details from gene expression profiles, enhancing gene representations and our understanding of gene-gene interactions.
+Its dual complex graph embedding in the relation graph module effectively tackles GRNs' skewed degree distribution, generating embeddings to accurately capture regulatory relationship.
 ## Environment Setup

 ```